sjashwin/m3u/README.md

 There is no specific formal specification for the M3U format; it is a de facto standard.
 An M3U file is a plain text file that specifies the location of one or more media files.
 The file saved with the "m3u" filename extension if the text is encoded in the local system's default non-Unicode endoding or with "m3u8" extension if the text is UTF-8 encoded.
-More information can be found [here](https://en.wikipedia.org/wiki/M3U "wikipedia")
+More information can be found [here](https://en.wikipedia.org/wiki/M3U "wikipedia").

 ## Extended M3U

+These are the funtions supported and directives support in this python package.
 <table>
     <thead>
         <tr>